 "I booked a couple of days in Cambridge to get a feel for it and looked at the other mature colleges.
 But when I came to Wolfson I just had a really good feel.
 Mike the Porter showed me around and I decided Wolfson was the College for me."

 At the age of 29, Rachel Loughran was living in London and had a interesting and varied career as a performer, teacher and writer.
 But her focus started to shift increasingly to her writing work and she considered doing a diploma course in Journalism.
 Then she wondered if a university degree wouldn't be a better option.

 "It did occur to me at some point that I'm sure there's going to be an HR box to tick that asks, Do you have a degree?'", she says.
 "I had always been strong academically and I felt there was a void —I wanted to get to reach the highest level that I could."

-"The reception I received from Michael was so encouraging.
+"The reception I received was so encouraging.
 It was really helpful and constructive.
 I felt this is the kind of supportive learning environment I want to be in," she says.
 "It was a quick turnaround because I only really started thinking about applying in October, so I worked on my personal statement over Christmas and made it through during the March round."

 Norfolk native Timothy Trayhurn went to college to become an electrician, thinking he would make a good living.

 "I knew I wanted to do either mechanical or electrical engineering and when I got the college the queue for electrical was significantly shorter, so I went for that one," he says ruefully.

 But work as an electrician proved to be less than stimulating for him.
 Timothy had always had a love of literature.
 He says, "The fact is that I wasn't happy in my job.
 I had to carve out time for the thing I really love, which is reading, rather than dedicate myself to it."